 When the order was signed for the construction of the 'Panther-Wotan-Stellung' defences on 11 August 1943 the German armies held positions generally along the Donets river in the south and along a line approximately from Smolensk to Leningrad in the north.
 Retreating to the 'Panther-Wotan-Stellung' defences would entail the loss of considerable Soviet territory, including major cities such as Smolensk and Kharkov, which had only recently been recaptured by the Soviets in the 'Belgorod-Kharkov Strategic Offensive Operation', as well as smaller cities including Kholm, Novgorod, Orel and Bryansk.
 In addition, the siege of Leningrad would have to be abandoned.

-The order to construct the Dniepr defensive complex, alternative known as the Ostwall (east wall), was issued on 11 August, as noted above, and work began immediately.
+The order to construct the Dniepr river defensive complex, alternatively known for a short time as the Ostwall (east wall), was issued on 11 August, as noted above, and work began immediately.
 Fortifications were erected along the length of the Dniepr river.
 However, there was no hope of completing such an extensive defence line in the short time now available to the Germans.
 Therefore, the completion of the Ostwall was in no way uniform in its density and in the depth of its fortifications.
 Instead, the fortifications were concentrated in the areas where Soviet assault crossings were most likely to be attempted, such as the areas near Kremenchug, Zaporozhye and Nikopol.

 During the last week of August, in spite of a momentary improvement on the northern flank, the situation in which Heeresgruppe 'Süd' found itself had also become worse to a markedly alarming degree.
 On 13 and 18 August Malinovsky’s South-West Front and Tolbukhin’s South Front extended the Soviet offensive into the sectors of von Mackensen’s 1st Panzerarmee and Hollidt’s 6th Army, and drove to the south of Izyum and the east of Golodayevka: these were exactly the places at which their attempted breakthrough efforts had failed in July.
 For the second time the 1st Panzerarmee managed to hold its positions, even though extremely heavy Soviet artillery and mortar fire caused so many casualties that the army was forced to demand replacements after the first two days of the Soviet offensive.
 The 6th Army fared worse.
 Instead of following the usual Soviet practice of bringing up fresh divisions before the start of an offensive, Tolbukhin had bulked up the units in his front’s line: this had the effect of leading the German intelligence officers, awaiting the previously infallible sign of a forthcoming Soviet offensive, to seen in the absence of changes in the orders of battle of General Leytenant Georgi F. Zakharov’s 2nd Guards Army and General Leytenant Vyacheslav D. Tsvetayev’s 5th Army.
 When the Soviet offensive began on 18 August it repeated the pattern of overwhelming concentration, particularly of artillery, on a narrow front, and by the end of the day the 5th Shock Army’s spearheads had penetrated to a depth of 3.4 miles (5.5 km) through a gap 1.5 miles (2.5 km) wide.
 Aided by the light of a full moon, the Soviet forces then spread out to the north and south behind the German front.